What Is UX Design Strategy And How To Build One For SMEs?

 The “less is enough” paradigm is nowhere more relevant than in UX design.
 The less information our brain has to handle, the easier it is to make decisions.
 User satisfaction is increased as a result of fast and easy decision-making.

 UX practitioners have a clear proclivity for “tweaking” user interfaces and other design system features to the point that they become frustrating to the average user.
-Because of cluttered UI, I’ve heard countless reports of users having difficulty finding “self-evident” elements like a red button in the corner of the screen.
+Cluttered UI results in countless reports of users having difficulty finding “self-evident” elements like a red button in the corner of the screen.

 At a time when “easy” and “user-friendly” sell better than anything else, UX designers should master the art of dozed information.
 When in doubt, err on the side of minimalism.
 Keep your key scenario clear, your text brief and to the point, and your pictures memorable.